Michael-data-science381/My-Portfolio/README.md

 ## University of Wisconsin -- Data Science Projects
+### Optimization of Hyperparameters for Machine Learning
+This completed project is second of two projects required for DS 775 - Prescriptive Analytics.
+It uses optimization of hyperparameters to both regression and classification for machine learning.

 ### Combining Predictive and Prescriptive Analytics
 This completed project is first of two projects required for DS 775 - Prescriptive Analytics.
 It uses linear program in to find maximum airline fares.

-View Project
+### Predicting Infant Birth Weight with Machine Learning Models
+This completed project is required for DS 740 - Data Mining & Machine Learning.
+It uses R machine learning analysis to determine risk factors associated with low infant birth weights.

+### Performing OLAP with SSAS and MDX
-Optimization of Hyperparameters for Machine Learning This completed project is second of two projects required for DS 775 - Prescriptive Analytics.
-It uses optimization of hyperparameters to both regression and classification for machine learning.
+This completed project is a result of a progression of previous assignments required for DS 715 - Data Warehousing.
+It uses linear program in to find maximum airline fares.